Imran4424/Machine-Learning-Models/README.md

 ### Naive Bayes

-Naive Bayes is a supervised machine learning model
+Naive Bayes is a supervised machine learning model which

 # Unsupervised Learning